fabriciosanchez/fabriciosanchez.github.io/_posts/2025-08-14-evaluating-technical-proficiency-at-scale.md

 However, as we delved in more use cases directly connected to illiteracy it became clear to us that small adjustments on the "judgment" engine of the service would allow it to evaluate much more than just reading.
 Among other things it could evaluate logic on rationalizing situations, writing, problem solving capacity, and more.
 So, we did!

-As of today, AIRA is a complete solution capable evaluating multidimensional aspects of a person's profile and generate personalized evaluation and feedback (directly to the student or at the organizational level) on top of that data produced.
+As of today, AIRA looks more like a comprehensive solution capable evaluating multidimensional aspects of a person's profile and generate personalized evaluation and feedback (directly to the student or at the organizational level) on top of that data produced.

 It has also been used as a complimentary solution to [**Read Along**](https://readalong.google.com/) customers.
 That's because while Read Along focused more on students practicing reading on their own, AIRA can assess the effectiveness and reading progress of that process.